-Located on the southern edge of the Mendip Hills, the B3135 road (also known as Cliff Road) is one of the best world's road and certainly an enjoyable road to drive.
+Located on the southern edge of the Mendip Hills, the B3135 road (also known as Cliff Road) is one of the best world's roads and certainly an enjoyable road to drive.
 Take on surprising corners, before escaping the gorge to enjoy sweeping curves and long straights as you approach Ashwick.

 The road is located in Somerset, along the Cheddar Gorge, the largest gorge in the United Kingdom.
 The road, also known as Cliff Road, is 14 miles (23km long) and includes 22 bends.
 It links Cheddar, a large village and civil parish in the Sedgemoor district of the English county of Somerset and Ashwick, a village in the Mendip district of Somerset.
 Along the way you can explore one of Britain's most spectacular natural landmarks.
 If you’re ever in this part of the country, it would be a shame to miss out on this amazing drive.

 On 2018 it was named the best driving road in the UK.
 The winding country road includes cliff faces rising either side of the road and twists and turns due to the gorge dictating the route.
 The road remains tight as it shakes itself free from the claustrophobic clutches of the gorge, but you can relax a little as you enter the mid section of this journey.
 The route can be split into three main sections.
 The first section is the most demanding but offers stunning scenery, with cliff faces rising either side of the road and twists and turns a-plenty due to the gorge dictating the route.
 Take care cornering, as placement of your car is vital: think agility not power.
 After four miles or so you’ll exit the gorge and begin the second section.
 Trees take the place of rocks, and the tight turns relax into sweeping bends.
 The final section focuses on long straights and gentle changes in gradient, giving drivers the chance to take in more of the view.